openservicemesh/osm-docs/content/docs/tasks_usage/observability/metrics.md

 - The namespace must be a part of the mesh, ie. it must be labeled with the `openservicemesh.io/monitored-by` label with an appropriate mesh name.
 This can be done using the `osm namespace add` command.
 - A running service able to scrap Prometheus endpoints.
 OSM provides configuration for an [automatic bringup of Prometheus](#automatic-bring-up); alternatively users can [bring their own Prometheus](#byo-bring-your-own).
-- The `prometheusScraping` key in osm-controller's `osm-mesh-config` `MeshConfig` resource must be set to `true`, which is the default configuration.
-  - This setting causes the osm-injector to add the following annotations to meshed Pods:

-    ```yaml
-    prometheus.io/scrape: true
-    prometheus.io/port: 15010
-    prometheus.io/path: /stats/prometheus
-    ```

 To enable one or more namespaces for metrics scraping: